Five Goal Free Ball:

 + 1%

-TOTAL REVENUE LIFT
+WEEKEND REVENUE LIFT

 KEY TAKEAWAY

-The five-goal cadence proved to be the optimal frequency for the activation, balancing rarity with relevance to keep the brand top-of-mind throughout the season.
 The campaign drove meaningful increases in foot traffic, average check value, total quantity of checks, and total revenue while delivering a unique, shareable experience across multiple touchpoints — in the arena, at home watching on TV, on social media, and in the restaurant — reinforcing both brand awareness and customer engagement.

 TOOLS USED FOR THIS CASE STUDY